AdamDynamic/xero-reporting/README.md

 Level 3 cost centres comprise of costs used by all other areas of the business.
 These are:
  - Rent
  - Building service charges
- - Telecoms (e.g. the cost of the phones, the fibre, etc)
+ - Telecoms (e.g. the cost of the telephones, the fibre, etc)
  - The company Slack subscription